FiLMiC LogV2 increases the dynamic range of the iPhone XS and iPhone 11 series cameras up to 12 stops in ideal conditions. Here’s how it works.

 What is FiLMiC LogV2?

 This results in up to 12 stops of dynamic range from the iPhone XS, iPhone XS Max and iPhone XR under ideal conditions.
 Even the iPhone SE and iPhone 6S Plus get a 1 to 1.5 stop boost when using the FiLMiC LogV2 profile, approaching 10 stops of dynamic range.
+I don’t have test data from the iPhone 11 generation cameras at this time.

 I don’t have first hand experience of how FiLMiC LogV2 is performing on Android devices but the results seem to be similar.